Research (PAGE IS INCOMPLETE)

 DRIVING-C: Do dryland ecosystems control variability and recent trends in the land CO2 sink?

-The NERC-funded DRIVING-C project, led from the University of Exeter, aimed to reduce uncertainties in understanding terrestrial carbon cycle processes by integrating field data with ecosystem modelling.
+The NERC-funded DRIVING-C project, led by the University of Exeter, aimed to reduce uncertainties in understanding terrestrial carbon cycle processes by integrating field data with ecosystem modelling.
 It focused on improving estimates of carbon stocks and fluxes in dryland and vegetated ecosystems, where existing dynamic global vegetation models showed high uncertainty.
-The DRIVING-C team combined multi scale observations, including drone photogrammetry (Cunliffe et al., 2020, 2022; McIntire et al., 2022), eddy covariance measurements (Cunliffe et al., 2022; Zhu et al., 2023), and satellite remote sensing (Slade et al., 2023) across a range of field sites to quantify above ground biomass and carbon dynamics.
+The DRIVING-C team combined multi-scale observations, including drone photogrammetry (Cunliffe et al., 2020, 2022; McIntire et al., 2022), eddy covariance measurements (Cunliffe et al., 2022; Zhu et al., 2023), and satellite remote sensing (Slade et al., 2023) across a range of field sites to quantify above-ground biomass and carbon dynamics.
 By linking empirical measurements with model simulations (Fawcett and Cunliffe et al., 2022), the project constrained key model parameters and improved predictions of ecosystem carbon responses to environmental change, increasing confidence in projections of the global carbon cycle under future climate scenarios.

 Climate as a driver of shrub expansion and tundra greening